 We may close or suspend your account immediately, and end your access to our website, in exceptional circumstances.
 Exceptional circumstances include the following:

 We may also decide to close or suspend your account for other reasons.
-We would contact you through the Revolut app at least two months before we do this.
+We would contact you through the Revolut app at least sixty (60) days before we do this.

 Closing your account and ending the agreement may also end any other agreements you have with us or through us.
 You can get more information through the Revolut app or by contacting us.